 5.2 Regional Centers are one of the key building blocks of our city's future.
 In order to leverage their potential to help absorb San Antonio's projected growth we need a clear vision and strategic plan for each.
 These regional center plans need to refine each center's boundaries, identify areas of change and stability, and develop a detailed land use plan that prioritizes infrastructure, policy and program improvements.
 While these centers should promote higher density, mixed-use development, not all areas within a regional center are recommended for this type of growth.
-For example, existing historic districts are not recommended for higher density development and should receive enhanced protection to prevent this.
-Our historic districts are one of our city's greatest assets and our development policies should protect them.
+For example, existing historic districts and neighborhood conservation districts are not recommended for higher density development and should receive enhanced protection to prevent this.
+Our historic and conservation districts are some of our city's greatest assets and our development policies should protect them.
 Regional center plans must be respectful of these special areas when defining development opportunities.
 A more detailed framework for these regional center plans is provided in Chapter 17.